nilearn/nilearn/nilearn/datasets/description/smith_2009.rst

 during task-constrained brain activity and task-unconstrained (resting) brain activity.

-Those were derived from 6 minutes of resting-state time series from 36 subjects as well as from the from the smoothed task activity coordinates of healthy subjects stored in the BrainMap database.
+Those were derived from 6 minutes of :term:`resting-state` time series from 36 subjects as well as from the from the smoothed task activity coordinates of healthy subjects stored in the BrainMap database.

 Content
 -------
-    :'rsn20': 20 ICA maps derived from resting-state decomposition :'rsn10': 10 ICA maps from the above that matched across task and rest :'rsn70': 70 ICA maps derived from resting-state decomposition :'bm20': 20 ICA maps derived from decomposition BrainMap task data :'bm10': 10 ICA maps from the above that matched across task and rest :'bm70': 70 ICA maps derived from decomposition BrainMap task data
+    :'rsn20': 20 :term:`ICA` maps derived from :term:`resting-state` decomposition
+    :'rsn10': 10 :term:`ICA` maps from the above that matched across task and rest :'rsn70': 70 :term:`ICA` maps derived from :term:`resting-state` decomposition
+    :'bm20': 20 :term:`ICA` maps derived from decomposition BrainMap task data :'bm10': 10 :term:`ICA` maps from the above that matched across task and rest :'bm70': 70 :term:`ICA` maps derived from decomposition BrainMap task data

 References